-This report is developed to provide information about the safety and security on campus and be compliant with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics (Clery) Act, often referred to as the Clery Act.
-One reason this report matters is because it requires greater transparency and timely warnings from colleges and universities about crimes.
-The Clery Act was passed in 1990 and was most recently amended by adding the Campus Sexual Violence Elimination (SaVE) Act to the Violence Against Women Act (VAWA) amendments in 2013.
+This report is designed to inform our campus community about safety and security measures, while ensuring compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly known as the Clery Act.
+The significance of this report lies in its requirement for colleges and universities to provide greater transparency and timely warnings regarding crimes on campus.
+Originally passed in 1990, the Clery Act was amended in 2013 to include the Campus Sexual Violence Elimination (SaVE) Act as part of the Violence Against Women Act (VAWA) amendments.

-Annual Security Report 2023
+Annual Security Report 2025